jsakofsky/zenoss-dynamic-inventory/README.md

 portion of your Zenoss group paths (e.g. if your group path is /MYNETWORK/ROUTERS/, your group name is ROUTERS) which can then be used when executing an ansible playbook using the --limit argument.

+Want to mention, structure was heavily influenced by <a href="https://github.com/smnmtzgr/ansible-apicem-dynamic-inventory" target="_blank">ansible-apicem-dynamic-inventory</a>.

 ## Usage